The Emotion–Pain Connection

 Although it may feel like it’s coming from your joints, pain – particularly the chronic pain common to arthritis – is also an expression of your state of mind.
 If you’re depressed or anxious, you’ll very likely hurt more than when your mood is lighter or more balanced.

 Chronic pain and emotions are so intertwined, in fact, says psychiatrist and palliative medicine physician David Buxton, MD, that’s it’s often hard to tell where one ends and the other begins.
 People with depression, for example, have about three times the risk of those without it of developing chronic pain.
 And, those with chronic pain have about the same increase in risk for winding up with clinical depression.

-“People who tend to be depressed or anxious are more susceptible to pain,” says Dr. Buxton, clinical assistant professor of medicine at Virginia Commonwealth University and director of the private Center for Palliative Psychiatry, both in Richmond.
-Depression and anxiety can intensify feelings, including pain, hopelessness and sadness, he says.
+Depression and anxiety can intensify feelings, including pain, hopelessness and sadness, says Dr. Buxton, clinical assistant professor of medicine at Virginia Commonwealth University and director of the private Center for Palliative Psychiatry, both in Richmond.
 “Mentally, emotionally and physically, everything sensory, including pain, ratchets up.”